iAmMe27/WoD/Installation.md

 Once you have everything set in Wabbajack, hit **GO** and let it do its thing.

 # Continuing
-If wabbajack was able to install the modlist without any errors, you can continue with the [After Installation steps](PostInstall.md).
+If Wabbajack was able to install the modlist without any errors, you can continue with the [After Installation steps](PostInstall.md).